keu/docs/software_versioned_docs/version-0.28/upgrade-astro-cli.md

 This topic does not include information about new features and changes that are not breaking.
 For a summary of all changes, see the [CLI release notes](cli-release-notes.md).

-### Podman is not supported in version 1.0+

-[Running the Astro CLI with Podman containers](cli-podman.md) is currently unsupported in version 1.0+.
-Podman functionality is still actively maintained in patches for versions 0.29 and 0.28.
-To continue using Podman to run the Astro CLI, do not upgrade to version 1.0+ until further support is announced.

 ### `astro dev init`: New `--use-astronomer-certified` Flag Required for All New Projects Deployed to Software

 When you create a new Astro project with the `astro dev init` command, you must now specify the `--use-astronomer-certified` flag if you want to [deploy the project](deploy-cli.md) to a Deployment on Astronomer Software.
 This flag initializes your project with the latest Astronomer Certified version.